Skip to main content

 Varies (self-study; self-paced).

 Instructional delivery format:

-This self-study course requires students to submit three graded written assignments and culminates with a final exam.
-Additionally, there are fourteen reading assignments that focus on critical reading and visual rhetoric with critical commentary; informative essay; and rhetorical analysis.
+This self-study course requires students to submit three graded written assignments followed by a final exam.
+Additionally, students complete fourteen reading assignments that focus on critical reading and visual rhetoric with critical commentary; informative essay; and rhetorical analysis.

 In the lower division baccalaureate/associate degree category, 3 semester hours in English or Literature (6/13) (8/18 revalidation).